robrytoo/Getting-and-Cleaning-Data/CodeBook.md

 - UCI HAR Dataset/train/subject_train.txt (7352 coded subjects (categorical values 1 to 30))
 - UCI HAR Dataset/test/subject_test.txt (2947 coded subjects (categorical values 1 to 30))

 indicate the subject who generated the data.
-Thirty total subject participated in data collection and were randomly assigned to training or testing, but not both.
+Thirty total subjects participated in data collection and were randomly assigned to training or testing, but not both.
 There are 21 subjects in the training set and 9 in the testing set.

 The files
 - UCI HAR Dataset/train/y_train.txt (7352 coded activities (categorical values 1 to 6))